Caffeine signs streaming deal with rapper Offset – TechCrunch

 “With Caffeine, I can create my content in an organic way that lets me make real connections with my community,” Offset said in a statement.
 “They have created new technology that takes the lag out of online interactions and it makes me reachable in a way that other platforms simply can’t.
 Caffeine allows me to be myself so I’m trying to reach these kids to show them that everybody is a part of a team and we’re all one.”

-Other Caffeine streamers include basketball player LaMelo Ball, rapper The Game and rapper Lil Xan, as well as game streamers Cartoonz, Ohmwreckwer and Cranier.
+Other Caffeine streamers include basketball player LaMelo Ball, rapper The Game and rapper Lil Xan, as well as game streamers Cartoonz, Ohmwrecker and Cranier.
 The streams are then monetized by allowing fans to purchase and send virtual gifts.

-Keighran said that game streaming will be a key part of Caffeine’s appeal, but he suggested that compared the currently dominant Twitch (owned by Amazon), Caffeine will have an easier time expanding beyond gaming.
+Keighran said that game streaming will be a key part of Caffeine’s appeal, but he suggested that compared to the currently dominant Twitch (owned by Amazon), Caffeine will have an easier time expanding beyond gaming.

-He added that not only is Caffeine designed for a wide range of live streaming content, but it also has the advantage of backing from 21st Century Fox and its new owner Disney, which was presumably a big part of how it acquired the streaming rights to sports content from Fox Sports and Disney-owned ESPN.
+He added that not only is Caffeine designed for a wide range of live-streaming content, but it also has the advantage of backing from 21st Century Fox and its new owner Disney, which was presumably a big part of how it acquired the streaming rights to sports content from Fox Sports and Disney-owned ESPN.

 “We’re getting content rights from Fox and Disney that Google and Amazon would love to have,” Keighran said.
 “That’s part of the secret sauce that attracts athletes and hip hop artists — they can stream sports content and video games with a better community filter, chat, new monetization with no ads.
 I think Offset is the perfect example.”